phalcon-orphanage/docs/en/reference/db.rst

     //Create a connection
     $connection = Phalcon_Db::factory("Postgresql", $config, true);

 Connection Pooling
 ------------------
-To control the creation of database connections through applications, a`connection pool <http://en.wikipedia.org/wiki/Connection_pool>`_ has been implementedin the framework.
+To control the creation of database connections through applications, a `connection pool <http://en.wikipedia.org/wiki/Connection_pool>`_ has been implemented in the framework.
 It caches each connection created to avoid making multiple connections to the same adapter/host/username.

 .. code-block:: php